Jobs

 Log retention

-By default the job history is stored forever but you can configure for how long job history and logs should be stored like this:
+By default the job history is stored for 30 days but you can configure for how long job history and logs should be stored like this:

 {